EmaroLab/catkin_workspace_SOFAR_semantic_slam/src/Module1/src/readme.md

  * Goal behaviour
  * Obstacle Avoidance behaviour

  The **Goal behaviour** regards the robot's ability to reach a specific goal position with a tolerance of 0.1 meters.
-The user must insert from the GUI the desired position.
+The user must insert the desired position from the GUI.
- Basically, it computes the distance and the steering angle needed to reach the goal and, depending on a constant, it sets MiRo's linear and angular velocities.
+ Basically, it computes the distance and the steering angle which are needed to reach the goal and, depending on a constant, it sets MiRo's linear and angular velocities.

  The **Obstacle Avoidance behaviour** overrides the Goal behaviour when and obstacle is detected by using MiRo's sonar sensors.
- When an obstacle is detected MiRo starts turning by more than 90 degrees and then it moves forward to make sure it actually avoids the obstacle.
+ When an obstacle is detected MiRo starts turning by more than 90 degrees and moving forward to make sure to avoid the obstacle.
 It continues doing this until the obstacle is not detected anymore.
  Then the control of MiRo goes back to the previous behaviour.

  ### Manual modality